the-galah-survey/the-galah-survey.github.io/dr4/table_schema.md

 This page gives the schema (or data model) for the [GALAH DR4 main and value-added catalogues](/dr4/the_catalogues).

 {: .box-warning}
 We strongly recommend reading the [recommended columns section of our Best Practices page](/dr4/using_the_data/#recommended-columns).
-T

 {: .box-warning}
 The `sobject_id` column should be used for joining the catalogues.